Beautiful bay, beaches, and an amusement park

 An island shrine of romance

-Atop the island you will find Yaotomi Shrine.
-It is believed that worshiping here guarantees good luck in marriage and childbirth, The shrine is dedicated to Benten (or Benzaiten), the goddess of music, entertainers and love.
+In the middle of the island you will find Yaotomi Shrine.
+It is believed that worshiping here brings good luck in marriage and childbirth.
+The shrine is dedicated to Benten (or Benzaiten), the goddess of entertainment and marriage.

-At Lagunasia, part of the Laguna Gamagori complex, enjoy rides and attractions including VR roller coasters, boat rides, and a 65-meter-high Ferris wheel.
-Here, there are also six swimming pools, an onsen hot spring spa and a shopping complex.
+At Lagunasia, part of Laguna Ten Bosch, enjoy rides and attractions including roller coasters, boat rides, and a 65-meter-high Ferris wheel.
+There are also six swimming pools and a shopping complex.

 A historic castle

-As a stop along the ancient Tokaido highway from Kyoto to Edo (Tokyo), Toyohashi is steeped in history, and was depicted in many classic woodblock prints in the Edo period.
+As a post town with lodging along the historic Old Tokaido Highway from Kyoto to Edo (Tokyo), Toyohashi is steeped in history, and was depicted in many classic woodblock prints in the Edo period.
 One popular subject for these works was Yoshida Castle.
-Today you can wander the ruins of the castle wall or climb to the top of the reconstructed castle keep.
+Today you can wander the ruins of the castle or climb to the top of the reconstructed Kurogane Yagura, one of the castle's towers.

 Charming all year round, Yoshida Castle takes on an extra beauty in spring when the surrounding cherry blossoms are in bloom.